Count Henrik of Monpezat: Biography

 Henrik was born a prince of Denmark on 4 May 2009 at Rigshospitalet, the Copenhagen University Hospital in Copenhagen.
 He has two older half-brothers from his father's first marriage, Nikolai and Felix, and a younger sister, Athena.

 As per Danish royal tradition, his names were not revealed until his christening, which took place on 26 July 2009 at Møgeltønder Church, where his older brother Felix had also been christened.
 At his christening, he received the names Henrik Carl Joachim Alain.
 His godparents are his paternal aunt, Queen Mary of Denmark; his maternal uncles, Charles Cavallier and Benjamin Grandet; his mother's lady-in-waiting, Britt Davidsen Siesbye; as well as a family friend, Christian Scherfig.

 On 11 August 2015, he started school at Sct.
 Joseph Søstrenes Skole – a Catholic private school in Ordrup.
 In 2019, when he and his family moved to France, he was enrolled at the private school EIB Monceau in the 8th arrondissement of Paris.

 On Ascension Day, Thursday 18 May 2023, Count Henrik was confirmed in Frederikskirken – The Danish Church in Paris.
 The confirmation took place at 11:00, administered by the royal Chaplain-in-Ordinary, bishop Henrik Wigh-Poulsen, with the assistance of Frederikskirken's minister, Malene Bendtsen.

 Titles and styles

 Henrik was styled as "His Highness Prince Henrik of Denmark, Count of Monpezat" until 1 January 2023.
-Queen Margrethe II removed the princely titles of the descendants of her son Joachim as of that date.
+In September 2022, Queen Margrethe II decided to restrict the titles Prince and Princess to the direct line of succession to the throne.
+This had the effect of stripping the descendants of her son Joachim of their princely titles.
 He is known as "His Excellency Count Henrik of Monpezat".
 He and Prince Joachim's other children maintain their places in the order of succession.